 The power of investing to build wealth and achieve long-term goals has been proven time and again.
 But not everyone takes full advantage.
 What separates the most successful investors from the rest?

 Develop a long-term plan—and stick with it

-Successful investors know that means developing a plan—and sticking with it.
+Successful investors know that this means developing a plan—and sticking with it.
 Why does planning matter?
 Because it works.

 While lots of attention is paid to how much your investments earn, the most important factors that determine your financial future may be how much and how often you save.

-"You can’t control the markets, but you can control how much you save," says Fidelity executive vice president John Sweeney.
+"You can’t control the markets, but you can control how much you save," says Fidelity vice president and CFP® Ann Dowd.
 "Saving enough, and saving consistently, are important habits to achieve long-term financial goals."

 Stick with your plan, despite volatility

 When the stock market tanks, it's only human to want to run for shelter due to our inherent aversion to suffering losses.
 And it can certainly feel better to stop putting additional money to work in the market.
 But the best investors understand their time horizon, financial capacity for losses, and emotional tolerance for market ups and downs, and they maintain an allocation of stocks they can live with in good markets and bad.

 Remember the financial crisis of late 2008 and early 2009, when stocks dropped nearly 50%?
 Selling at the top and buying at the bottom would have been ideal, but unfortunately that kind of market timing is nearly impossible.
 In fact, a Fidelity study of 3.9 million workplace savers found that those who stayed invested in the stock market during the downturn far outpaced those who went to the sidelines.